And other poems

 As daylight breaks are two, three splitting cars,

-A morbid street which might have never smiled—
+A morbid street that might have never smiled—

 On it, an almswoman who’s weaned her child.